Table of Contents

 Note: You will be asked to enter your login password to access this section.
 This is for additional security.

-This section allows your to control a few security related options.
-The first option is “Show lock screen when waking from sleep“.
+This section allows you to control a few security-related options.
+The first option is “Show lock screen when waking from sleep”.
 I keep this enabled on all my Chromebooks.
-With this enabled, your Chromebook will ask for password if you close the lid and open again.
+With this enabled, your Chromebook will ask for a password if you close the lid and open it again.

-Screen lock and sign-in options allows you to use a PIN to unlock your Chromebook.
+Screen lock and sign-in options allow you to use a PIN to unlock your Chromebook.
 By default, this is set to password only.

 If your Chromebook or Chrome OS tablet supports fingerprints, this is where you will add or edit fingerprints.
 You most likely added fingerprints while setting up the device, but if you want to add additional fingerprints, you can do it here.